billhartcivica/docker-rconfig/README.md

 The database host is 'localhost', default port 3306, database name is 'rconfig', login 'root' and password is currently blank (todo)

 Confirm that all settings are correct, (Check Settings button) then click 'Install Database' button.
+Once finished, click on the
-Once finished login to the admin page:
+'Final Checks' button and confirm all is well.
+Then login to the admin page:

 ####http://docker-host-ip-address/login.php